srdangre/Investigating-Recipes-and-Ratings/README.md

 ### Univariate Plots
+The number of steps is most frequently around 10 steps, and the overall distribution of number of steps is skewed to the right, with some outliers close to 100 steps.
 <iframe
   src="assets/n_steps Histogram.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-The number of steps is most frequently around 10 steps, and the overall distribution of number of steps is skewed to the right, with some outliers close to 100 steps.
+The sodium PDV histogram (before removing outliers) is heavily skewed to the right, indicating that there are some especially high sodium outliers in this dataset.
 <iframe
   src="assets/Sodium PDV Histogram.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-The sodium PDV histogram (before removing outliers) is heavily skewed to the right, indicating that there are some especially high sodium outliers in this dataset.
+After removing the outliers, the sodium PDV histogram is still skewed to the right, but less heavily so.
 <iframe
   src="assets/(No Outliers) Sodium PDV Histogram.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-After removing the outliers, the sodium PDV histogram is still skewed to the right, but less heavily so.
+The n_steps for low and high sodium recipes looked similar, with high sodium recipies having a slightly larger median n_steps.
+The two categories also have slightly different patterns of n_step upper outliers.
 ### Bivariate Plots
 <iframe
   src="assets/bivariate_plot.html"